Materials & Craft

 Standard Tier Balanced fabrics + stable rebound

-Luxury Tier Special textures + high-end craftsmanship
+Luxury Tier Special textures + premium QA steps

 Get a Material Cost Optimization Plan